deadlygeek/timestable/README.md

 Backlog
 -------
+[ ] Non-Mobile platforms should support keyboard input...
-+ Filter to remove number sets like 1,2,3 etc...
+[ ] Filter to remove number sets like 1,2,3 etc...
+[ ] Randomly pick from the top four instead of the top ten.
-+ Refactor gameViewController to remove dependency on jQuery
+[X] Refactor gameViewController to remove dependency on jQuery